Strumenta/SmartReader/docfx_project/articles/README.md

 - `bool` **ForceHeaderEncoding** <br>Whether to force the encoding provided in the response header.
 This will convert the stream to the encoding set in the header before passing it to the HTML parser<br>*Default: false*
 - `int` **AncestorsDepth** <br>The default level of depth a node must have to be used for scoring.Nodes without as many ancestors as this level are not counted<br>*Default: 5*
 - `int` **ParagraphThreshold** <br>The default number of characters a node must have in order to be used for scoring<br>*Default: 25*
-- `linkDensityModifier` (number, default `0.0`): a number that is added to the base link density threshold during the shadiness checks.
-This can be used to penalize nodes with a high link density or vice versa.
+- `double` **LinkDensityModifier**<br> A number that is added to the base link density threshold during the shadiness checks.
+This can be used to penalize nodes with a high link density or vice versa.<br>*Default: 0.0*
 - `bool` **PreCleanPage** <br>Some pages have structural issues that harms performance, such as hundred of thousands of empty paragraph nodes.
 This flag activates heuristics to pre-clean the page before it is analyzed by the library.
 In practice, the current implementation just eliminates empty paragraph nodes.<br>*Default: false*

 ### Settings Notes

-The settings <code>MinScoreReaderable</code>, <code>CharThreshold</code> and <code>MinContentLengthReadearable</code> are used in the process of determining if an article is readerable or if the result found is valid.
+The settings <code>MinScoreReaderable</code>, <code>CharThreshold</code>, and <code>MinContentLengthReadearable</code> are used in the process of determining if an article is readerable or if the result found is valid.

-The algorithm for scoring assign some score to each valid node, then it determines the best node depending on their relationships, i.e., what score ancestors and descendants of the node have.
-The settings <code>NTopCandidates</code>, <code>AncestorsDepth</code> and <code>ParagraphThreshold</code> can help you customize this process.
-It makes sense to change them if you are interested in some sites that uses a particular style or design of coding.
+The scoring algorithm assigns a score to each valid node, then determines the best node based on its relationships (i.e., the score of the node's ancestors and descendants).
+The settings <code>NTopCandidates</code>, <code>AncestorsDepth</code>, and <code>ParagraphThreshold</code> allow you to customize this process.
+It is useful to change them if you are targeting sites that use a specific coding style or design.

-The settings <code>ParagraphThreshold</code>, <code>MinContentLengthReadearable</code> and <code>CharThreshold</code> should be customized for content written in non-alphabetical languages.
+The settings <code>ParagraphThreshold</code>, <code>MinContentLengthReadearable</code>, and <code>CharThreshold</code> should be customized for content written in non-alphabetical languages.

 ## Article Model

-- `Uri` **Uri**<br>Original Uri
+- `Uri` **Uri**<br>Original URI
 - `String` **Title**<br>Title
 - `String` **Byline**<br>Byline of the article, usually containing author and publication date
 - `String` **Dir**<br>Direction of the text
 - `String` **FeaturedImage**<br>The main image of the article
-- `String` **Content**<br>Html content of the article
+- `String` **Content**<br>HTML content of the article
 - `String` **TextContent**<br>The plain text of the article with basic formatting
 - `String` **Excerpt**<br>A summary of the article, based on metadata or first paragraph
 - `String` **Language**<br>Language string (es. 'en-US')